 Sandhata is primarily a services company, but we are adding products into our portfolio too.
-We have recently launched PopUp Mainframe, a mainframe DevOps product.
 We have also started to launch other products as well, for example we have built an API Platform exposing APIs for public usage.

 We value innovation and are keen to nurture entrepreneurs in Sandhata.
 We provide incentives for employees to take their innovation ideas and build them to solve problems they see for clients as well as internally in Sandhata.
 We also provide opportunities for employees to build products, host them on Sandhata platforms, and if the products make money then that will be shared with the people who built the products.